 The VolkerFitzpatrick Mission Statement is - "Working together to Experience Excellence for our clients and our people."
-Delivery against the mission statement is supported by key business drivers, the Five 'C's, setting out the parameters within which all staff are expected to operate as a business:
+Delivery against the mission statement is supported by key business drivers, the 6Cs, setting out the parameters within which all staff are expected to operate as a business:

 - Challenge yourself and others

-- · Communicate with the team
+- Communicate with the team

 - Certainty of programme

 - Cost awareness

 - Campaign against rework

+- Care about our people, projects and business

-All staff have, and will continue to attend Experience Excellence and 5 'Cs' training and briefing updates.
+All staff have and will continue to attend Experience Excellence and 6Cs training and briefing updates.